How do I:

 Press Ctrl (Cmd on macOS) and click a symbol to move directly to the definition or the declaration of the symbol.
 You can also move the cursor on the symbol and press F2.
 For more information, see Moving to Symbol Definition or Declaration.

-The Locator provides one of the easiest ways in Qt Creator to browse through projects, files, classes, functions, documentation, and file systems.
+Use the Locator to browse through projects, files, classes, functions, documentation, and file systems.
 To quickly access files not directly mentioned in your project, you can create your own locator filters.
 That way you can locate files in a directory structure you have defined.

 To create locator filters, select Edit > Preferences > Environment > Locator > Add.